ALTR Consolidates Share of Blockchain-Related Tech Patents Issued by USPTO

 It can take years for the United States Patent and Trademark Office to evaluate a patent application to determine whether to grant patent protection.
 The Patent Office has issued ALTR’s patents with unprecedented speed in a climate where many software-related applications are effectively denied on subject-matter eligibility grounds.

 While little information exists on the exact number software applications denied by the patent office solely on those grounds, a U.S. Supreme Court ruling in 2014, in response to abuse by patent trolls—companies and individuals that collect patents with the intent to sue for infringement—established a framework for broadly classifying certain software-related claims as directed to abstract ideas (and therefore not patent eligible unless some inventive concept beyond the abstract idea can be found in the claim), which has proved fatal to many such applications.

 That framework has made the patenting process for computer software considerably more complex, often requiring a showing of marked improvement over existing technology in the space.
 The success rate of ALTR’s patent filings is all the more striking in view of these challenges.

 ALTR is the first software company to unleash the cybersecurity benefits of blockchain for the enterprise.
-The ALTR platform, based on ALTR’s proprietary ALTRchain technology, restores digital trust to organizations by fundamentally changing the way valuable data is monitored, accessed and stored.
+The ALTR platform, based on ALTR's proprietary ALTRchain technology, restores digital trust to organizations by fundamentally changing the way valuable data is monitored, accessed and stored.
 It is simple to deploy and easy for both technical and non-technical business stakeholders to use, providing them with an intrinsic view and control over the inner data-environment of an organization including how sensitive data assets are used or seen and by whom.
-The company, which holds 15 issued patents and has dozens more pending, is based in Austin.
+The company, which holds 12 issued and allowed patents and has more than 30 patents pending, is based in Austin.